Dr Kimbell’s easy hydration calculation for sourdough bread.

 What do we mean by hydration percentage?

-Bakers refer to the flour weight as 100% and water is a percentage of the total flour.
+Bakers refer to the flour weight as 100%, and water is a percentage of the total flour.
 A common misconception is that this sum is a percentage of the dough.
-It is actually the percentage of all water compared to all the flour.
+It is the percentage of all water compared to all the flour.

-The hardest bit is that you will need to do some maths first to put the right numbers in this calculator!
+The hardest part is that you will need to do some math first to enter the right numbers into this calculator!

 - For the flour, it is all the flour.
 So add the flour in your starter/leaven + flour in the formula = TOTAL FLOUR